DercilioFontes/notes/docker/docker.md

 - You inspect a image with `docker image inspect <image-name>`.

-- You can stop the running container by typing `docker container stop <container-id>`.
+- You can stop the running container by typing `docker container stop <container-name/id>`.

 - Log in to the Docker Hub registry with `docker login`.